garylirocks/quickrefs/azure-compute.markdown

 - Virtual Machine Scale Sets

-  - let you create and manage a group of identical, load balanced VMs;
+  - All instances are created from the same base OS image and configuration.
+  - Support Load Balancer for layer-4 traffic distribution, and Application Gateway for layer-7 traffic distribution and SSL termination.
-  - number of instances can automatically increase or decrease in response to demand or a defined schedule;
+  - Number of instances can automatically increase or decrease in response to demand or a defined schedule.
+  - You could use your own custom VM images.

 - Azure Batch
   - large-scale job scheduling and compute management;

 ### Provisioning

-- Custom scripts
+- Custom Script Extension

   - Imperative, you specify a custom script to be run on a VM, it can update configuration, install software, etc
   - Doesn't work if reboot is required